Teach in China

 Q: In case of acceptance and placement, does your organization assist with deferment of student loans?

-A: Normally we contact the lending agency with a letter certifying that you are participating in a program similar to the US Peace Corp.
+A: Normally, we contact the lending agency with a letter certifying that you are participating in a teaching program in China.
 We explain your level of salary and your affiliation with an educational institution in China.
-We can't not guarantee loan deferment from your loan agency, but in the past, the majority of our teachers are approved for loan deferment by their loan agencies, especailly if the loan is through the US government loan agencies.
-You must also follow up with your loan agency to inquire if there are other forms such as financial hardship form you need to complete to meet the loan degerment requirement.
+We can not guarantee loan deferment from your loan agency, but in the past, the majority of our teachers were approved for loan deferment by their loan agencies, especially if the loan was through the US government loan agencies.
+You must also follow up with your loan agency to inquire if there are other forms such as financial hardship form you need to complete to meet the loan deferment requirement.
+Return to Question Index

 Q: Would the students be children, young adult or older?

-A: We have placements for schools of all levels,including K-12, vocational schools, colleges and universities.
+A: We have placements for schools of all levels, including K-12, colleges and universities.
+Return to Question Index

 Q: Do we get to choose or at least indicate where we would like to be placed?

 A: Teaching placement is a two-way process.
-The Chinese host school will choose the teachers who meet their needs and you are also provided the schools' information before you choose your school.
-You can indicate where you would like to be placed either during the phone interview or on your application form.
+The Chinese host school will choose the teachers who meet their needs and we also let you review several schools’ information before you choose your school.
+You can indicate where you would like to be placed either during the phone interview or on your online application.
 If you are accepted, you will be given two or three choices of schools according to your preferred location and preferred student age.
+Return to Question Index

 Q: Could my spouse/friend and I be placed together?

 Q: I read that the position is for ten months.
-If I went in August, can I be assured that I would be done by the following June/July?
+If I went in August, can I be insured that I would be done by the following June/July?

 A: Yes.
-The teaching contract for fall placement usually starts between September 1st and ends between June 30th and first week of July of the next year.
+The teaching contract for fall placement usually starts between August 20th and September 1st and ends between June 30th and July 10th of the next year.
+Return to Question Index

 Q: I know the apartment is paid/provided for by the Chinese host schools.
 Are utilities also paid?

-A: Unfortunately, a bachelor degree is a must and is required by the Chinese Foreign Expert Bureau to obtain a teaching visa in China.
+A: Unfortunately, a bachelor degree is a MUST and is required by the Chinese Foreign Expert Bureau to obtain a teaching visa in China.
 Some other Teach in China programs that offer summer teaching program may take applicants without the bachelor degree, especially if you will get a TESOL certificate.
+Return to Question Index

 Q: Will I need to pay U.S. federal and state taxes with the income earned in China?

-A: Normally, our teachers income from non US source in China is taxed in China by the Chinese governemnt and is not taxable in US.
+A: Normally, our teachers income from non US source in China is taxed in China by the Chinese government and is not taxable in US.
 However, each individual has a different situation and we are not able to generalize an answer to this question.
-Please refer to the IRS official website on "Foreign Earned Income" and "International Taxpayer" category for accurate information to determine your own tax situation.
+Please refer to the IRS official website on “Foreign Earned Income” and “International Taxpayer” category for accurate information to determine your own tax situation.
+Return to Question Index